-The Secretary of State also provides vote-by-mail applications in Chinese, Hindi, Japanese, Khmer, Korean, Spanish, Tagalog, Thai and Vietnamese.
+The Secretary of State also provides California Vote-By-Mail Ballot Applications in Chinese, Hindi, Japanese, Khmer, Korean, Spanish, Tagalog, Thai and Vietnamese.
 These forms are available on the New Voters web page.

 Any registered voter may vote using a vote-by-mail ballot instead of going to the polls on Election Day.

 All valid vote-by-mail ballots are counted in every election in California, regardless of the outcome or closeness of any race.
 For additional information on how and when ballots are verified and tabulated, please visit our description of how the official canvass of the vote is completed.

 Once your application is processed by your county elections official, your ballot will be sent to you.
 After you have voted, insert your ballot in the envelope provided, making sure you complete all required information on the envelope.
 You may return your voted vote-by-mail ballot by 1) mailing it to your county elections official; 2) returning it in person to a polling place or the elections office in your county on Election Day; or 3) authorizing a relative or person living in the same household as you to return the ballot on your behalf.
 Regardless of how the ballot is returned, it MUST be received by the county elections office by the time polls close at 8:00 p.m. on Election Day.
 Late-arriving vote-by-mail ballots will not be counted.

 When your vote-by-mail ballot is received by your county elections official, your signature on the return envelope will be compared to the signature on your voter registration card to ensure they match.
 To preserve the secrecy of your ballot, the ballot will then be separated from the envelope, and then it will be tallied.